-Pay special attention to the deadlines so you don't have a lapse in coverage.
+Pay special attention to deadlines so you don't have a lapse in coverage.

-On page 17, you'll find details about how to prepare for enrollment - information you'll need to have handy, and how our innovative online recommendation tool can help make your buying experience easier.
+On page 17, you'll find details about how to prepare for enrollment, information you'll need to have handy, and how our innovative online recommendation tool can help make your buying experience easier.

-Your website details, Aon ID and pre-scheduled appointment time are listed on the letter enclosed with this guide.
+Your website details, Aon ID and pre-scheduled appointment time are listed on the letter enclosed.